[Latest] Physiology And Injuries in Sports | Chapter 7 Notes 2024

 Objectives of First Aid

-To preserve life: Every possible effort is done to save the life of a wounded person with the help of First Aid.
+To preserve life: Every possible effort is made to save the life of a wounded person with the help of First Aid.

-To Alleviate pain: Major objective is to reduce unbear pain
+To Alleviate pain: The major objective is to reduce unbear pain

-To promote recovery: It is given to start the process recovery as early as possible
+To promote recovery: It is given to start the process of recovery as early as possible

 Click Below For Class 12 All Subject Sample Papers 2024